-Children who are terminally ill are automatically entitled to the highest rate of the component part(s) (care and mobility) they are entitled to.
+Children who are terminally ill are automatically entitled to the highest rate of the care component and can receive this from birth.
+They are also automatically entitled to the highest rate of the mobility component if they are aged 3 or older.